19hours/sg-statutes/Acts/Town Councils Act.md

 (7) For the purpose of registration of a transfer of any flat sold under subsection (4), the Registrar of Titles may dispense with the production of the duplicate lease of the flat or the duplicate subsidiary certificate of title in respect of the flat, as the case may be.

-(8) The moneys received by a Town Council which has exercised its power of sale under subsection (4), after discharge of the prior encumbrances and the payment of moneys due to the Board specified in subsection (3), shall be held by it in trust to be applied —
+(8) The moneys received by a Town Council in exercise of its power of sale under subsection (4), after discharging all prior encumbrances, shall be held by it in trust to be applied —

-(a) firstly, in payment of all costs and expenses properly incurred by it as incident to the sale or any attempted sale, or otherwise;
+(a) firstly, in payment of all costs and expenses properly and reasonably incurred by the Town Council as incidental to the sale or any attempted sale, or otherwise;

+(b) secondly, in payment to the Central Provident Fund Board of all moneys secured by its charge constituted under section 21 or 21B of the Central Provident Fund Act (Cap.
+36) and are referred to in subsection (3);

+(c) thirdly, in payment to the Board of such moneys due under the lease of the flat to the Board as are referred to in subsection (3);

+(d) fourthly, in payment to the Board of all moneys secured by its charge on the flat (if any) under section 65H of the Housing and Development Act (Cap.
+129) for unpaid improvement contribution, and in payment to the Town Council of all moneys secured by its charge on the flat (if any), in the order of their priority;

+(e) fifthly, in discharge, equally and without preference, of —

-(b) secondly, in discharge of the conservancy and service charges and interest accrued and due to the Town Council at the date of the sale;
+(i) the conservancy and service charges and interest accrued and due to the Town Council at the date of sale; and

+(ii) any improvement contribution (including any interest and penalty thereon) accrued and due to the Town Council at the date of the sale, whether or not secured by any charge under section 24D;

+(f) sixthly, in discharge of any improvement contribution (including any interest and penalty thereon) accrued and due to the Board at the date of the sale, which is not secured by any charge under section 65D of the Housing and Development Act (Cap.
+129);

-(c) thirdly, in payment of subsequent mortgages and charges (if any) in the order of their priority; and
+(g) seventhly, in payment of subsequent mortgages and charges (if any) in the order of their priority; and

-(d) the residue of the moneys so received shall be paid to the person who appears from the land-register kept under the Land Titles Act to be entitled to the flat sold or to be authorised to give receipts for the proceeds of the sale thereof.
+(h) finally, the residue of such moneys so received shall be paid to the person who appears from the land-register kept under the Land Titles Act (Cap.
+157) to be entitled to the flat sold or to be authorised to give receipts for the proceeds of the sale thereof.

+[23/2005 wef 15/08/2005]

 (9) Notwithstanding section 80 of the Land Titles Act, where further conservancy and service charges and interest thereon are due to a Town Council when a charge on a flat constituted under subsection (1) is subsisting, the amount of the charges due (including interest thereon) shall rank in priority to any other claims on the flat as if the charges were due at the date of the constitution of that charge.